OpenNebula/docs/source/integration/infrastructure_integration/devel-market.rst

     FREE_MB=<FREE_MB>
     TOTAL_MB=<TOTAL_MB>

-In the casee of monitorization with discovery, it must also return the information of each Appliance, encoded in Base64 in the following way (the full APP string has been trimmed for legibility):
+In the case of monitoring with discovery, it must also return the information of each Appliance, encoded in Base64 in the following way (the full APP string has been trimmed for legibility):

 .. code::